Visiting a pumpkin patch is a great family experience for fall.

 Craven Farm

-Celebrating its 40th year, Craven will have many family-friendly games, treats, and a pumpkin patch to find that perfect pumpkin.
+Celebrating all things pumpkin, Craven will have many family-friendly games, treats, and a pumpkin patch to find that perfect pumpkin.
 Sept.
-17 through Oct.
-30- various day.
+16 through Oct.
+29- various day.
 See website for more details.
 Things to look out for at the Farm: miniature golf, an apple slinger, and rubber duck races.

 13817 Shorts School Road, Snohomish